raito-io/raito-io.github.io/docs/cloud/details/access_management/grants.md

    5. For each beneficiary, a date can be chosen until which this grant (or pre-approval) remains valid.
 After this time, the access will automatically be revoked again.

 5. Click `Publish grant`.
 A dialog will pop up showing an overview of the changes that will be made.
 6. Choose `Publish grant` again to store the changes.
+When a CLI is running against the data source you picked, your new (or updated) grant will automatically be synchronized with the data source.